Managing campaign evaluation

 You can set the evaluation mode of a group in two ways:

-Let's take a look at a few examples that show in more detail how campaign evaluation works.
+Let's take a look at a few examples that show how the different campaign evaluation modes work.

 Example #1: Awarding multiple coupon discounts

-Imagine we have a base group with three campaigns inside:
+Imagine we have the base group with three campaigns inside:

 We want to award customers who enter both a valid first-time customer coupon code and a mid-season sale coupon code.
 We also want to notify them about a future promotion when they complete their order.